 - Senior Lunch – Each of the Senior Lunch sites are re-opened and welcoming back older adults.
 The sites have a variety of safety protocols in place to ensure the safety of each attendee.

 - Williams Adult Day Center – The Williams Center re-opened, with limited capacity and safety protocols in place, on Monday, April 19, 2021.
 Virtual support groups are available for caregivers.
 The Center is welcoming new participants.
 If you are interested in enrolling a loved one at the Williams Center please call 336-724-2155 for more information.

 - Home Care – The Home Care program continues to operate as normal.
 CNAs and nurses entering homes have implemented a variety of safety protocols to keep themselves and the families we serve safe.

 - Help Line – Our Aging Resource Specialists remain available to help connect the community to resources and information as needed through telephone or email.
 Because our office is closed to the public, we are not able to accommodate unscheduled walk-ins for assistance at this time.
 Please call 336-724-2040 or email email@example.com to be connected with a staff member.

 - Elder Care Choices – The Elder Care Choices benefit remains available to meet the needs of caregivers working at contracting companies.
 If your company is enrolled in the Elder Care Choices benefit with Senior Services please visit the Elder Care Choices website for information about how to contact a Counselor.
 If your company has an interest in learning more about how to access this benefit that can be found on the website as well.

 - Living-at-Home – Case managers in the Living-at-Home program continue to be available to participants in the program.
-Many visits and check-in’s are being conducted remotely and by telephone.
+Visits and check-in’s are being conducted in homes with safety protocols in place.